OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 # Get started developing Excel custom functions

-With custom functions, developers can now add new functions to Excel by defining them in JavaScript or Typescript as part of an add-in.
+With custom functions, developers can add new functions to Excel by defining them in JavaScript or Typescript as part of an add-in.
 Excel users can access custom functions just as they would any native function in Excel, such as `SUM()`.

 ## Prerequisites

 [!include[Set up requirements](../includes/set-up-dev-environment-beforehand.md)]
 [!include[Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-- Excel on Windows (version 1904 or later) or Excel on the web.
-- Excel custom functions are supported in Office on Mac (connected to a Microsoft 365 subscription) and an update to this tutorial is forthcoming.
+- Office connected to a Microsoft 365 subscription (including Office on the web).

+> [!NOTE]
+> If you don't already have Office, you can [join the Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program) to get a free, 90-day renewable Microsoft 365 subscription to use during development.

 ## Build your first custom functions project